Laeborg/hass-linak-dpg/README.md

 # Linak DPG Desk Panel Integration
 Home Assistant integration to control Linak DPG Desk Panels with adjustable heights.

-🛠️ **This project is work-in-progress and not ready for use** 🛠️
+The integration uses a custom bluetoothctl library and does not require pybluez.
+The integration is developed with focus on Home Assistant OS and is not requiring other server tools.

 ## Installation
 Upload the custom component to Home Assistant's custom_components directory and restart the service.